echoRedOx/game_of_life/README.md

-Here's a README file in Markdown format for your implementation of Conway's Game of Life:

----

 # Conway's Game of Life

 This is a Python implementation of Conway's Game of Life using the `pygame` library.
 The Game of Life is a cellular automaton devised by mathematician John Horton Conway.
 The simulation consists of a grid of cells, where each cell can be alive or dead.
 The state of each cell changes based on the number of live neighbors it has, following a set of simple rules.